Thretton Palamo: International career

 Palamo was called into the United States squad to participate at the 2007 Rugby World Cup.
 He played his only match of the tournament in the 15–64 loss to South Africa on 30 September 2007.
 The appearance was just eight days after his 19th birthday and made him the youngest player in Rugby World Cup history, lowering the record of Federico Méndez of Argentina, who was 19 years and 63 days when he appeared at the 1991 Rugby World Cup.
 As noted earlier, that record was surpassed in 2015 by Lobzhanidze, who played for Georgia against Tonga less than a month before his 19th birthday.

 Palamo made his only other full test appearance for the Eagles in a tour match against Japan in Tokyo on 22 November 2008 before going on to captain the USA's Sevens team at the 2009 World Games in Taiwan.

 Palamo returned to international rugby starting at inside centre for the US in their 2014 IRB Pacific Nations Cup match against Canada.

+Coaching career

+Following his playing career Palamo focused on coaching at the club and University level.
+He is currently an assistant coach for the Navy Women's Rugby team, a varsity sport at the United States Naval Academy.